 Freedom House job in Washington, DC

-Freedom House is a non-partisan non-governmental organization that monitors, strengthens, and defends human rights and democracy worldwide through programs that support civic activists, research, and advocacy.
-Freedom House is seeking to add a new member to our Asia Programs team.
+Freedom House monitors, strengthens, and defends democracy worldwide through programs that support frontline activists, research, and advocacy.
+We are leaders in identifying threats to civil liberties and political rights.
+Freedom House is seeking to add a new member to our diverse and multicultural Europe and Eurasia team.

 Primary Duties and Responsibilities

-Serve as a lead on the implementation of multiple projects within an assigned country/thematic portfolio.
+Serve as the headquarters point of contact on the implementation of multiple projects within Ukraine and the Eurasia region.

 With minimum supervision, implement all aspects of assigned projects, including workplan development, budgeting, outreach to and coordination with partners, activity planning and execution, expense tracking, monitoring of performance indicators, development of program documents, and other program tasks.